mapattacker/datascience/docker.rst

 In a production environment, a docker compose file can be used to run all separate docker containers (which interact with each other) together.
 It consists of all necessary configurations that a ``docker run`` command provides in a yaml file.

+So, instead of entering multiple ``docker run imageX``, we can just run one docker compose file to start all images.

 .. figure:: images/docker_compose1.png
     :width: 650px
     :align: center